Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/optimization_techniques.md

 7. Click **C Synthesis** to rerun synthesis.

-    Notice the Interval column for the `dct_2d` function does not meet the II requirement and is reported as a problem.
+    Notice the Interval column for the `dct_2d` function meets the specified II requirement, however the overall results for the `dct` function are not meeting timing.

     ![Pipeline Defined II](./images/pipeline-defined-ii.png)